freechat-fun/freechat/freechat-sdk/typescript/PromptApi.md

 const apiInstance = new .PromptApi(configuration);

 let body:.PromptApiUpdatePromptRequest = {
-  // string | The promptId to be updated
+  // number | The promptId to be updated
-  promptId: "promptId_example",
+  promptId: 1,
   // PromptUpdateDTO | The prompt information to be updated
   promptUpdateDTO: {
-    parentId: "parentId_example",
+    parentUid: "parentUid_example",
     visibility: "visibility_example",
     name: "name_example",
     description: "description_example",